Hodge classes and the Jacquet-Langlands correspondence: Introduction

-(v) {\bf The global theta lift: Schwartz forms.} With this preparation, we can describe the construction of a $(1,1)$-class on $X$.
+With this preparation, we can describe the construction of a $(1,1)$-class on $X$.
 Let $h$ be a modular form of weight $3$ and central character $\xi_E$, the quadratic character associated with the extension $E/\Q$, chosen such that it admits a Jacquet-Langlands transfer to $B^\times$.
 Let $\tilde{\tau}_h$ be the corresponding representation of $\GL_2 (\A)$.
 Let $\JL$ denote the Jacquet-Langlands correspondence.
 Consider the composite maps of automorphic forms

 and

 We show that $\Theta \circ \JL (\tilde{\tau}_h)$ has trivial central character, and so may be viewed as an automorphic representation of the group $\PGU_B(\tilde{V})^0 $.
 Thus we can consider the composite